Looking to enroll in the EMS program at NTCC?

 -- Students will be permitted a private space to take the exam.

 -- Refer to the written examination policy of missed exams due to excused absences.

 6. Students must answer all written test questions as written.
 No explanation of the question can be provided by the test proctor or any other individual.

 -- Additional descriptions of test questions would not be a reasonable accommodation because reading and understanding written English is an essential part of EMS communication.

--- Student must be able to understand and converse in medical terms appropriate to the profession.
-Because of the critical nature of the tasks needed in emergency situations, accommodation requests are considered very carefully, on a case by case basis.
+-- Students must be able to understand and converse in medical terms appropriate to the profession.
+Because of the critical nature of the tasks needed in emergency situations, accommodation requests are considered very carefully, on a case-by-case basis.
 The safety and welfare of the community must be insured while providing full protection of the certification applicant’s rights.
-The main question to be considered is: with the accommodation being requested, can this individual perform the essential functions of the job safely and efficiently.
-The Program Director and NTCC student services can further define the American with Disabilities Act as needed.
+The main question to be considered is: with the accommodation being requested, can this individual perform the essential functions of the job safely and efficiently?
+The Program Director and NTCC student services can further define the Americans with Disabilities Act as needed.